 McDougall was already facing a Sept.
 19 trial date for

 It's been alleged McDougall refused to allow paramedics to transport his wife to a local hospital after she called 911 complaining of a migraine headache.
 He eventually drove his wife to the hospital himself and following an investigation was charged.

-McDougall has insisted he is innocent and pleaded not guilty at his arraignment July 30.
+McDougall has insisted he is innocent and

 McDougall has remained serving on both the Zoning and Budget Committees and is a Republican candidate for the House of Representatives in the Sept.
 11 primary.